SeisoLLC/goat/README.md

 # Grand Opinionated AutoTester (GOAT)

-The Grand Opinionated AutoTester (GOAT) automatically applies Seiso's standard testing.
-This project has been designed to be easier to understand and more opinionated than other open source multi-linter projects.
+The Grand Opinionated AutoTester (GOAT) automatically applies Seiso's policy as code.
+This project is designed to be easier to understand and more opinionated than other open source multi-linter projects, and easily extended to enforce Seiso policies programmatically.

 ## Getting Started